 (Seriously Four Winds, just open up a small tasting room off Main Street anywhere, and you can have all our money!)

 It’s easy to resent polish and efficiency but the tasting room, regardless of the location, lags behind the beer.

 Four Winds is great, they know they’re great, we know they’re great, and they’re going to keep on being methodically great for a long time.

-There’s no shame in second.
+There’s no shame in a bronze medal.
 Especially in this market.
 And especially when you’re this good.

 Innovation: 3.69/5 (13th)

 Experience: 6.81/10 (44th)